f5devcentral/f5-agility-labs-adc/docs/class7/labinfo.rst

 connect to a Windows workstation, where you will be able to access the BIG-IP and BIG-IQ management interfaces (HTTPS, SSH).

-You class instructor will provide additional lab access details.
+Your class instructor will provide additional lab access details.

 Lab Diagram
 ^^^^^^^^^^^